Web Links providing resources to K-12 teachers

 Money Smart Week (MSW) is a series of free classes and activities designed to help consumers better manage their personal finances.
 Teachers, parents/guardians and students all will learn how to be money smart in these tough economic times.
 Money Smart Kid!
 Essays are due in March!

-- MV=PQ: A Resource of the Powell Center for Economic Literacy
+- MV=PQ: A Resource for Economic Educators

 The U.S. Financial Literacy and Education Commission provides financial education resources for all Americans.
 This web site includes links to 20 federal agencies, as well as information on topics such as Budgeting & Taxes, Credit, Paying for Education, Saving & Investing and Home Ownership.
 Site available in Spanish.
 Teachers should click the link to "KIDS" for teaching resources for the classroom.

 - National Council for the Social Studies

 The web site of the largest association in the country devoted solely to social studies education.